matheussinnis/ProjetoLocalizaLabsAPI/README.md

 docker-compose up
 ```

-## Running on your dev or production environment with kubernetes
+## Running on your dev or production environment with kubernetes and HTTPS

 ```sh
 # Create a namespace for your ingress resources